 Shortened Head or Brachycephalic Dog Breeds

 Shortened head or brachycephalic dog breeds are dogs that have short noses and muzzles.
-Their muzzles appear to be pushed in.

 These breeds aren’t allowed to travel on many airlines because they are prone to breathing problems due to their short noses.
 Their respiratory issues often worsen if they fly at high altitudes, or in the cargo hold area where temperatures fluctuate.